 The students progress from readiness in kindergarten, through reading instruction, to the study of literature in grades 5-8.
 Instruction in English grammar and composition, as well as spelling, is included in the curriculum.

 Social Studies classes begin with the basic relationships of family, neighbors, and communities.
+Wisconsin History is taught in fourth grade.
 World Geography, Western and Eastern Hemispheres and United States History comprise the content in grades 5-8.

 Instructions begin with the basic principles of nature.
-They progress through the areas of Life Science, Physical Science, Earth Science, and the Human Body.
+They progress through the areas of Life Science, Physical Science, and Earth Science.

 Instruction in mathematics provides a balanced emphasis on recall of facts and definitions, the use of algorithms, and strategies for problem solving.
-At all grade levels real life problems are presented for solving.
+At all grade levels real life math problems are included in instruction.

-Grades 1-4 receive some basic instruction in Spanish by the homeroom teacher, or parent volunteer.
-In grades 5-8 the Spanish teacher conducts formal classes, progressing through two textbooks.
-Students may, after four years of instruction, test out of high school Spanish I.
+In grades 5-8 the Spanish teacher conducts formal classes, progressing through the equivalent of Spanish 1.
+Students may, after four years of instruction, test out of high school Spanish 1.

-The kindergarten through eighth gradeprogram has been designed to provide a progressive education that is aimed at helping boys and girls to build fitness, learn a broad variety of neuro-muscular skills, acquire a body of knowledge about physical activity, and develop God pleasing attitudes and behaviors.
+The kindergarten through eighth grade program is designed to provide a progressive education that is aimed at helping boys and girls to build fitness, learn a broad variety of neuro-muscular skills, acquire a body of knowledge about physical activity, and develop God pleasing attitudes and behaviors.

 The students receive training in basic computer functions, such as keyboarding, presentations, multimedia, and other beneficial applications.
-Our computers, in connection with assorted other technology, are also used for instruction across the curriculum.
+The students learn to use desktop computers and Chromebooks.
+Our computers, in connection with assorted other technology, are used for instruction across the curriculum.

 Regular music classes include instruction in theory as well as active singing.
-Groups of studentsregularly sing in worship services.
+One choir is comprised of 5th and 7th graders.
+The other choir is comprised of 6th and 8th graders.
+Groups of students regularly sing in worship services throughout the school year.